Tracking attendance: School board takes a deeper look at attendance challenges

 Sibley Elementary Principal Kristi Kenis said they also have social workers work with students who struggle with engagement to come up with a plan that may improve attendance.
 They also implement mentors for additional support.

-Franks said when a child under 12 misses seven unexcused days in a school year, the school is required to file an educational neglect report to child protection officials, who meet with the parent to discuss reasons for the solutions and to find a solution.
+Franks said when a child under 12 misses seven unexcused days in a school year, the school is required to file an educational neglect report to child protection officials, who meet with the parent to discuss reasons for the absences and to find a solution.

 When a child is over 12 and misses the same number of days it becomes a child welfare response and the child can become truant.
 The district partners with Freeborn County’s Probation and Pre-Trial Services Department for truancy officers to improve school attendance at that level.